Permit for IJmuiden Ver Wind Farm Site Gamma-A

 For more information about the offshore grid, see the Offshore Wind Energy Development Framework in Landfall of offshore wind energy: from sea to land.
 The Development Framework covers topics such as the design, construction, and lifespan of the offshore grid.

-In this tender, you can apply for a permit for Site Gamma-A with a subsidy.
-Alternatively, you can submit a subsidy-free bid in an auction.
-Both procedures will run simultaneously.
-You choose which procedure to use when submitting your bid.
+In this tender, you can apply for a permit for the Gamma-A site with subsidy, or you can submit a subsidy-free bid in an auction.
+Both procedures run simultaneously, you can choose which one to participate in.
+A total of € 4.75 billion in subsidies is available for this tender.

 You must meet a number of general conditions and pre-qualification criteria.
 These are outlined in the draft Ministerial Order.
 The conditions apply to all applications (with or without subsidy).
-We will rank your application if it meets the pre-qualification criteria and general terms.
+We will rank your application if it meets the pre-qualification criteria and general terms

 How can your application score higher?